lizzzi111/SPL/README.md

 The work will have the following character:

-we develop functions that can make statistical analysis easier for people who are not 100% confident with theoretical part.
+We develop functions that can make statistical analysis easier for people who are not to 100% confident with theoretical part (e.g. which test to use when).
 The functions will be check the criteria for analyses and employ the respective method.

-It will be divided into two parts: nominative and numerical data
+It will be divided into two parts: dealing with nominative and numerical data

 and within each group we are going to present the following tasks